krokozyab/ofjdbc/README.md

 ---

 ## 🚀 Features
+- **Your Credentials, Your Control:** Unlike many closed‑source solutions, this driver keeps your credentials under your control, ensuring peace of mind and security.
 - **Minimalist Design:** A read‑only, no‑frills JDBC driver for Oracle Fusion exploring/reporting via WSDL.
 - **IDE Integration:** Run SQL queries directly from your favorite IDE - DbVisualizer, IntelliJ, etc. without the extra overhead.
 _**DBeaver**_